ishine/UMOE-Scaling-Unified-Multimodal-LLMs/Uni-MoE-2/README.md

 <img src="assets/images/architecture.png" alt="Architecture of Uni-MoE-2.0" style="max-width: 100%; width: 1000px; height: auto; display: block; margin: 0 auto; border-radius: 8px; box-shadow: 0 4px 12px rgba(123, 179, 255, 0.15);" align="center">
 <div align="center">
-<strong>Fig. 1</strong> The Uni-MoE 2.0 architecture processes multimodal data through a unified tokenization strategy.
+<strong>Fig. 1</strong> The Uni-MoE-2.0-Omni architecture processes multimodal data through a unified tokenization strategy.
 Audio is tokenized in 30-second clips, augmented with generation tokens for voice control in the context-aware MoE-TTS module, while images are encoded using a sliding window technique.
 Image Generation Tokens bridge the model to a task-aware diffusion transformer for end-to-end generation tasks.
 The model's comprehension is powered by Omni-Modality 3D RoPE, which aligns inputs across time, and a sophisticated MoE layer.
 This MoE layer dynamically routes information using diverse experts, with stability ensured by null experts (for token skipping) and modality-specific routed experts (A, V, T indicate audio, visual, and textual expert pretrained on corresponding data).
 In contrast, compact shared experts (only 1/8 size of routed experts) enable efficient cross-modal knowledge transfer.
 </div>

 ## Experimental Results